Policy types for @turbot/aws-kms

 AWS > KMS > Key > Rotation

 Set customer master key policies for automatic key rotation by AWS.
-Turbot recommends setting this option to Enforce: Enabled, ensuring that KMS keys are rotated annually.
+Guardrails recommends setting this option to Enforce: Enabled, ensuring that KMS keys are rotated annually.

 URI